Alicia Keys: 1985–1997: Career beginnings and Columbia Records

 Her partner Kerry "Krucial" Brothers suggested to Keys she buy her own equipment and record on her own.
 Keys began working separately from the label, exploring more production and engineering on her own with her own equipment.
 She had moved out of her mother's apartment and into a sixth-floor walk-up apartment in Harlem with Brothers, where she fit a recording studio into their bedroom and worked on her music.
 Keys felt being on her own was "necessary" for her sanity.
 She was "going through a lot" with herself and with her mother, and she "needed the space"; "I needed to have my own thoughts, to do my own thing."
 Keys and Brothers later moved to Queens and together they turned the basement into KrucialKeys Studios.
 Keys would return to her mother's house periodically, particularly when she felt "lost or unbalanced or alone".
 "She would probably be working and I would sit at the piano," she reminisced.
 During this time, she composed the song "Troubles", which started as "a conversation with God", working on it further in Harlem.
 Around this time the album "started coming together", and she composed and recorded most of the songs that would appear on her album.
-"Finally, I knew how to structure my feelings into something that made sense, something that can translate to people", Keys.
+"Finally, I knew how to structure my feelings into something that made sense, something that can translate to people", Keys said.
 "That was a changing point.
 My confidence was up, way up."
 The different experience reinvigorated Keys and her music.
 While the album was nearly completed, Columbia's management changed and more creative differences emerged with the new executives.
 Keys brought her songs to the executives, who rejected her work, saying it "sounded like one long demo".
 They wanted Keys to sing over loops, and told Keys they will bring in a "top" team and get her "a more radio-friendly sound".
 Keys would not allow it; "they already had set the monster loose", she recalled.
 "Once I started producing my own stuff there wasn't any going back."
 Keys stated that Columbia had the "wrong vision" for her.
 "They didn't want me to be an individual, didn't really care," Keys concluded.
 "They just wanted to put me in a box."
 Control over her creative process was "everything" to Keys.